-- 3. Meet with the owner and/or submit the permit application and project description to the full Commission to review at its next regularly scheduled meeting. - C. Commission Review: Applications which have been referred to the Commission either directly from the Code Administration Department or indirectly through committee or Commission staff, shall be reviewed by the full Commission within thirty (30) days of its receipt of the complete application.
+- 3. Meet with the owner and/or submit the permit application and project description to the full Commission to review at its next regularly scheduled meeting. - C. Commission Review: Applications which have been referred to the Commission either directly from the Development Customer Services Department or indirectly through the committee or Commission staff, liaison shall be reviewed by the full Commission within thirty (30) days of receipt of the complete application.
 The applicant shall be notified, in writing, of the date, time and place of the meeting at which a review of the proposed work shall take place.
 The applicant may be requested to submit plans, drawings, photographs or other information to enable the Commission to conduct a more complete review.
-The notice shall be sent no less than five (5) days before the meeting at which the proposed work is to be reviewed.
-The requirement for this five (5) day advance notice may be waived, in writing, by the applicant.
-The Commission may, at that meeting, make recommendations concerning revisions to the proposed work which will bring the work into conformity with review criteria set forth in Section 7-9-12 of this Article.
-These recommendations will be forwarded, in writing, to the applicant as soon as possible after this meeting, but no later than ten (10) days after the meeting, and the application for permit will be returned to the applicant at the close of the review meeting marked "REVIEWED WITH SUGGESTED REVISIONS".
-If the Commission agrees that the intended work conforms to the review guidelines. the permit application shall be returned to the applicant at the close of the review meeting marked: "REVIEWED".
-Once the permit application has been stamped with either "reviewed with suggested revisions" or "reviewed", the application shall have satisfied the requirements of this Article with regard to advisory review.
-At this point, the applicant is free to either revise his or her plans in accordance with the suggested changes and submit them to the Department of Code Administration, or to submit them without change, and the permit will be issued if the application is otherwise in compliance with Village Code.
+The Commission may, at that meeting, make recommendations concerning revisions to the proposed work which will bring the work into conformity with review criteria set forth in Section 7-9-11 of this Article.
+These recommendations will be forwarded, in writing, to the applicant as soon as possible after this meeting, but no later than ten (10) days after the meeting, and the application for permit will be marked as "approved" for historic review.
+At this point, the applicant is free to either revise the plans in accordance with the suggested changes and submit them to the Development Customer Services Department, or to submit them without change, and the permit will be issued if the application is otherwise in compliance with Village Code.
 The Commission may delay issuance of the permit by a period of no longer than thirty (30) days from time of its receipt of the complete permit application in an attempt to resolve nonconformity issues with regard to the review criteria.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-17: PREVENTION OF DEMOLITION BY NEGLECT:
+7-9-16: PREVENTION OF DEMOLITION BY NEGLECT:

-The Commission, on its own initiative, may file a petition with the Department of Code Administration requesting that the Department proceed under the Public Safety and Housing Ordinance to require correction of defects or repairs to eligible or designated historic landmarks or buildings, structures or improvements in designated historic districts so that such landmarks, buildings, structures or improvements shall be preserved and protected in accordance with the purposes of this Article and the Public Safety and Housing Ordinance 11.
+The Commission, on its own initiative, may file a petition with the Development Customer Services Department requesting that the Department require correction of defects or repairs to eligible or designated historic landmarks or buildings, structures or improvements in designated historic districts so that such landmarks, buildings, structures or improvements shall be preserved and protected in accordance with the purposes of this Article.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-18: HAZARDOUS STRUCTURES AND PUBLIC NUISANCES:
+7-9-17: HAZARDOUS STRUCTURES AND PUBLIC NUISANCES: